 - Hand warmers

 - Waterproof insulated boots with traction

-- Another pair of waterproof insulated boots to fit on snowshoes (my heavy L.L.Bean boots, for example, won’t work)
+- Another pair of waterproof insulated boots to fit on snowshoes (heavy L.L.Bean boots, for example, won’t work)

 - Base layer

 - Snow pants

 There is plenty of great food around Door County.
 Just be sure to check about reduced winter hours.